Police: Theriault shattered glass, confronted neighbors of girlfriend, mom

 Bedford police said they received a tip about 8:15 p.m. that Theriault was at the Dunkin’ Donuts on South River Road.
 He fled into the woods after being recognized.

-Police flushed Theriault out the the woods at 10:30 p.m. near the New Morning Schools, 23 Back River Road, about a quarter mile from the Dunkin' Donuts.
+Police flushed Theriault out of the woods at 10:30 p.m. near the New Morning Schools, 23 Back River Road, about a quarter mile from the Dunkin’ Donuts.

 Theriault was considered dangerous and police suggested that anyone who spotted him to stay away and call police.